 The Municipality will not accept applications for Community Gardens that would be located on sport fields (they can be put next to them if there is enough space), boulevards and middle medians (areas between streets).
+Community gardens are not permitted on any HRM Rightof-Way.
 Ask your Municipal staff contact for help when searching for a location!
-Look for city-owned spaces next to Community Centre's, parks, etc.
+Look for cityowned spaces next to Community Centre's, parks, etc.